dsaucez/SLICES/docs/infrastructure.md

 interconnection itself (e.g., optical fibre links and switches) plays take place in the treatment of the workload and they shall be exposed to the testbed users.

-In this node, we omit to discuss the compute and radio resources and focus on the network architecture used to interconnect all components of the SophiaNode.
+In this note, we omit to discuss the compute and radio resources and focus on the network architecture used to interconnect all components of the SophiaNode.
 The peculiarities of the SophiaNode make it a perfect case study to understand how to inter-connect equipment from both a logical and a physical point of view.